 The proposed bill establishes a requirement for applicants under the age of 25 to complete an online driver work zone and first responder safety course as part of the process for obtaining a new driver's license in Washington State.
 The Department of Licensing is tasked with contracting a provider to offer this course at no cost to eligible residents.
-Additionally, the bill amends existing laws to include the completion of this course as a prerequisite for obtaining an intermediate license.
-The Department may waive this requirement if the course is unavailable at the time of application.
+Additionally, the bill amends existing laws to include the completion of this course as a prerequisite for obtaining an intermediate license, alongside other requirements such as holding a valid instruction permit and passing a driver education course.

 Furthermore, the bill modifies regulations surrounding speed safety camera systems in state highway work zones.
-It mandates that these systems can only issue infractions when workers are present and outlines the responsibilities of the Department of Transportation and the Washington State Patrol in administering and enforcing these systems.
-Revenue generated from these cameras is designated for traffic safety initiatives, including funding the newly required safety course.
-The bill also includes provisions for public awareness campaigns and reporting on the effectiveness of speed safety camera systems, with a sunset clause set for June 30, 2030.
+It mandates that these systems can only issue notices of infraction when workers are present and establishes penalties for violations captured by these cameras.
+Revenue generated from these systems is designated for traffic safety initiatives, including funding the newly required online safety course.
+The bill also outlines the responsibilities of the Department of Transportation and the Washington State Patrol in administering and enforcing these regulations, and it includes provisions for public awareness campaigns regarding the use of speed safety cameras.
 The act is set to take effect on May 1, 2026.

 Substitute Bill: 46.20.075, 46.63.200